Whittier College: Athletics

 The Whittier men's lacrosse program was established in 1980.
 In 1980, the Poets became a member of the Western Collegiate Lacrosse League (WCLL).
 From 1980 to 1999, Whittier won ten championships.
-In 1990, they were recognized by the NCAA, but continued to compete in the WCLL.
-The Poets were the team to beat throughout the 1990s and it was not until 2000 when Whittier made the decision to make their mark on the national scene by leaving the WCLL and focus on being selected for the NCAA tournament.
-On November 15, 2022, it was announced that Whittier College would discontinue their men's lacrosse program after the conclusion of their season.
+In 1990, they were recognized by the NCAA but continued to compete in the WCLL.
+The Poets were the team to beat throughout the 1990s, and it was not until 2000 that Whittier decided to make their mark on the national scene by leaving the WCLL and focusing on being selected for the NCAA tournament.
+On November 15, 2022, it was announced that Whittier College would discontinue its men's lacrosse program after the conclusion of their season.

-Starting in 2004, another time in 2009, and two years in a row starting in 2013 and 2014.
-On the season the Poets finished 23–10 and ranked No. 1 in the country among Division III programs.
-Whittier shared the top spot with Redlands and was ranked No. 18 in the Men's National Collegiate Top 20 Poll—a poll that ranks all divisions of collegiate water polo.

-For the first time in program history, the Whittier College Men's Cross-Country team earned a national ranking announced by the United States Track and Field and Cross Country Coaches Association.
-The Purple & Gold ranked #32 out of 400 teams.

-The Whittier men's and women's swimming and diving teams earned Academic All-American status—the women for the fourth straight year and the men for the first time, after the College Swimming Coaches Association of America (CSCAA) announced the programs who achieved this honor for the 2015 Fall Semester.
+The Whittier men's and women's swimming and diving teams earned Academic All-American status—the women for the fourth straight year and the men for the first time after the College Swimming Coaches Association of America (CSCAA) announced the programs who achieved this honor for the 2015 Fall Semester.
 Five hundred forty-seven swimming and diving teams representing 354 colleges and universities have been named College Swimming Coaches Association of America (CSCAA) Scholar All-American Teams.
-The awards are in recognition of teams that achieved a grade point average of 3.0 or higher during the 2015 fall semester.
+The awards recognize teams with a grade point average of 3.0 or higher during the 2015 fall semester.

-The termination of football, lacrosse and golf in Fall 2022 was greeted with controversy and protests.